The double Petunia, from a small beginning, has developed into a fabulous flower that puts on a spectacular show all summer.

-Rose Star – blooms rose-pink petunia flowers with white center.
+- Rose Star – blooms rose-pink petunia flowers with a white center.

 Care For Double Petunia Plants

-- You don’t need to water double petunias as these plants are heat tolerant.
-Once a week of watering will satiate their thirst unless your area usually experience a prolonged drought season.
-On the other hand, those in hanging baskets and containers require frequent watering.
+- You don’t need to water double petunia plants as these are heat tolerant.
+Once a week of watering will satiate their thirst unless your area usually experiences a prolonged drought season.
+On the other hand, hanging baskets and containers require frequent watering.

 - Double flowered types need biweekly fertilizer doses.
 A time-release fertilizer makes a great solution to ensure perfect growth.